 It turned out the Banque issued more outstanding notes than it had coin to cover the notes.
-Law’s scheme collapse with a run on the bank.
+Law’s scheme collapsed with a run on the bank.

 A few years earlier the South Sea Bubble took hold in Britain that suckered Isaac Newton into gaining and losing a fortune.
 The South Sea Company was a joint-stock company created in 1711 with sole trading rights to the Americas.

 By 1920 the public couldn’t get enough.
-Share prices soared from a January high of £128 to over £1,000 by late summer the same year.
-But by December is was over.
+Share prices soared from a January high of £128 to over £1,000 by late summer of the same year.
+But by December it was over.
 Prices were back to the January highs.

 The side-effect of the euphoria was a proliferation of other new joint-stock companies promoting every type of product or service possible — horse insurance, perpetual motion machines, soap, hair, house repairs, orphanages, and hospitals.
 The new companies increased the total supply of shares and likely played a role in ending the euphoria just as quickly as it started.

-Sometime in the mid-1920s Florida “beachfront” property could be bought for 10% down.
+Florida “beachfront” property could be bought for 10% down in the mid-1920s.
 Nobody seemed to care that it was marshland 10 miles from the beach because prices were doubling after several weeks.
 But the buyers eventually dried up.
 Miami banks that cleared $1 billion in 1925, only cleared $143 million by 1928.
 The Florida real estate boom was a practice run for what came next.

 Stocks could be bought with 10% down, margining the other 90%.
 By 1929, margin rates ran from 7% to as high as 15%.
 Add in trading costs and speculators had a high bar to overcome before they ever made a profit.
 It was practically self-fulfilling for a while.
-Throughout all of this was new technologies like radio fueling the craze.
+Throughout all of this, new technologies like radio fueled the craze.

-When it collapsed in October 1929, the blame was placed not on the speculative frenzy, but the weakening economy.
+When the market collapsed in October 1929, the blame was placed not on the speculative frenzy, but on the weakening economy.

 All of this suggests that people will find a reason to get excited about any asset.
-And if they can’t find the tiniest reason, rising prices will do.
+And if they can’t find a legitimate reason, rising prices will do.